AlexWorx/ALib-Class-Library/docs/pages/alib_mod_expressions.md

   \snippet "docsamples/DOX_EXPR_TUTORIAL.cpp"  DOX_EXPR_TUT_FF_FilterCheckResultType

-So here is some bad news: It is obvious, that there is no way around the effort of throwing and catching exceptions (or otherwise do some error processing) as soon as a software allows an end-user to "express herself" by passing expression strings to a software.
+So here is some bad news: It is obvious, that there is no way around the effort of throwing and catching exceptions (or otherwise do some error processing) as soon as software allows an end-user to "express herself" by passing expression strings to software.
 Besides wrong return types, the whole expression might be malformed, for example by omitting a closing bracket or any other breach of the expression syntax rules.